pieterjandesmedt/vite-et-reves/content/captains-log/2019-12-02-broad-reach.md

 After two chinese gibes I became slightly paranoid.

-Gibing usually goes together with lots of handwringing and gnashing of teeth in anticipation.
+Gibing usually goes together with lots of handwringing and gnashing of teeth in fearful anticipation.